3-How to determine y bar for a right angle-case-1?

 Perform integration for the horizontal strip to get the area of the right-angle triangle.

-The value of x derived from the line equation can be set equal to (h-y)/h*(b).
+The value of x derived from the line equation can be set equal to (h-y)/h*(b), where y is the height of the strip from the base of the Triangle.

 The area of a right-angle triangle using a horizontal strip.

-Proceed with the integration in the vertical direction starting from y=0 to y=h, we will get the final area=0.50*b*h, which is a known formula for the area of a right-angle triangle, that is the product of half base* height, where base equals b and height, equals h.
+Proceed with the integration in the vertical direction starting from y=0 to y=h, we will get the final area=0.50*b*h, which is a known formula for the area of a right-angle triangle, that is the product of half base* height, where base equals b and height equals h.

 The expression of the first moment of the strip about the x-axis can be written as dA*y-strip, where the strip area is dA and y distance for the strip is the vertical distance from the Cg of the strip to the x-axis.

-The expression of dA*y-strip is shown in the next slide image and integration will be carried out in the vertical direction from y=0 to y=h.
+The expression of dA*y-strip is shown in the next slide image, and integration will be carried out in the vertical direction from y=0 to y=h.

 Derive the expression for the first moment of area for a right angle – case-1 by using a horizontal strip.